OuyangWenyu/hydromodel/README.md

 You can use the CAMELS dataset (see [here](https://github.com/OuyangWenyu/hydrodataset) to prepare it) to run the model.

+If CAMELS is used, you can skip this step.

 To use your own data to run the model, you need prepare the data in the required format.

 We provide some transformation functions in the "scripts" directory.
 You can use them to transform your data to the required format.